 All trades use a lot of math, even welding.

 Electricians also have to use a lot of math, specifically algebra.

-If you were bad at math in high school, not necessarily you will be a bad electrician.
+If you were bad at math in high school, it does not necessarily mean you will be a bad electrician.

-Most of us hated math in school, but many successful electricians learned algebra in an electrician school or apprentice program.
+Most of us hated math in school, but many successful electricians learned algebra in an electrician training program.

 Do You Like Electricity?

 This is an odd question but is worth consideration.

 Because if you are an electrician, you’ll be thinking of and working with electricity a lot.

 Many find the idea of helping build an office building or residence to be something to take pride in.

 If you think you can be proud of something tangible and real, this career will be a great choice for you.